suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

    > The Microsoft Entra admin center opens.

-4. In the Microsoft Entra admin center, expand **Azure Active Directory**.
+4. In the Microsoft Entra admin center, expand **Microsoft Entra ID**.

 5. In the navigation pane, expand **Protect & Secure** page, and then select **Conditional Access**.